Balanced line: Characteristic impedance

 where $\epsilon_r$ is the relative permittivity of the surrounding medium.

 Electric power lines

 In electric power transmission, the three conductors used for three-phase power transmission are referred to as a balanced line since the instantaneous sum of the three line voltages is nominally zero.
-However, balance in this field is referring to the symmetry of the source and load: it has nothing to do with the impedance balance of the line itself, the sense of the meaning in telecommunications.
+However, balance in this field refers to the symmetry of the source and load: it has nothing to do with the impedance balance of the line itself, as the term is used in telecommunications.

 For the transmission of single-phase electric power as used for railway electrification, two conductors are used to carry in-phase and out-of-phase voltages such that the line is balanced.

-Bipolar HVDC lines at which each pole is operated with the same voltage toward ground are also balanced lines.
+Bipolar HVDC lines, in which each pole is operated with the same voltage toward ground but opposite polarity, are also balanced lines.